 - 1300.
-Ceramics Introduction to Studio I. This studio class in intended for non-majors and is an introduction to and exploration of the expressive characteristics of clay through the investigation of various hand-building and wheel-thrown techniques.
-Traditional as well as contemporary approaches to the material will be explored.
-Studio work will involve clay-making, kiln loading, and other processes associated with both low-fire (earthenware) and high-fire (stoneware) ceramics.
-Emphasis will be on the analysis of sculptural and utilitarian form, control of the material, and critical judgment. - 2300.
+Ceramics Introduction to Studio I. This studio class is intended for non-majors and is an introduction to and exploration of the expressive characteristics of clay through the investigation of various hand-building and wheel-thrown techniques.
+Explores traditional and contemporary approaches to the material.
+Studio work involves clay-making, kiln loading and other processes associated with both low-fire (earthenware) and high-fire (stoneware) ceramics.
+Emphasis is on the analysis of sculptural and utilitarian form, control of the material and critical judgment. - 2300.
 Ceramics Introduction to Studio II.
 An introduction to and exploration of the expressive characteristics of clay through the investigation of various hand-building and wheel-thrown techniques.
-Traditional as well as contemporary approaches to the material will be explored.
-Studio work will involve clay-making, kiln loading and other processes associated with both low-fire (earthenware) and high-fire (stoneware) ceramics.
-Emphasis will be on the analysis of sculptural and utilitarian form, control of the material, and critical judgment.
-Prerequisite: ASAG 1300 and 1304, or ASSC 1300, or permission from instructor.
+Explores traditional and contemporary approaches to the material.
+Studio work involves clay-making, kiln loading and other processes associated with both low-fire (earthenware) and high-fire (stoneware) ceramics.
+Emphasis is on the analysis of sculptural and utilitarian form, control of the material and critical judgment.
+Prerequisites: ASAG 1300 and 1304, or ASSC 1300, or permission of instructor. - 3300, 3301.

-3300, 3301.
 Intermediate Ceramics.
 A more involved investigation of hand-building/ wheel-thrown processes with emphasis on researching form and surface relationships.
 Studio work involves developing clay bodies, surfaces (slips, engobes and glazes), and further study of kiln operation and design.
-Prerequisites: ASCE 2300, or permission from instructor.
+Prerequisite: ASCE 2300 or permission of instructor. - 4300, 4301.

-4300, 4301.
 Advanced Ceramics.
 Advanced problems in sculptural and wheel-thrown forms.
 Emphasis on developing a personal point of view regarding material, process and idea.
-Prerequisites: ASCE 3300 or 3301, or permission from instructor.
+Prerequisite: ASCE 3300 or 3301, or permission of instructor. - 4315.

-4315.
 Junior Independent Tutorial in Ceramics.
+Recommended to be taken during spring term.
 Directed individual investigation leading to a sustained body of work within the student's concentration.
 Taken during the spring term and leading to the Junior Exhibitions.
 May not be repeated unless due to a failing grade.
-Prerequisite: Junior standing, with permission of instructor (or tutor).

-5100, 5101, 5200, 5201, 5302, 5303.
-Directed Studies in Ceramics.
+Prerequisite: Junior standing and permission of instructor (or tutor). - 5100, 5101, 5200, 5201, 5302, 5303.
+Directed Studies in Ceramics. - 5300, 5301.

-5300, 5301.
 Ceramics.
 Advanced problems for the senior student.
-Prerequisite: ASCE 4300 or 4301, or permission of instructor.
+Prerequisite: ASCE 4300 or 4301, or permission of instructor. - 5310.

-5310.
 Special Topics in Ceramics.
 To be announced by the Division of Art.
-Prerequisites: ASCE 2300 or 3300; or permission of instructor.
+Prerequisite: ASCE 2300 or 3300, or permission of instructor.